est271/CI-Lab/README.md

 [![Coverage Status](https://coveralls.io/repos/github/est271/Prime_CI/badge.svg?branch=master)](https://coveralls.io/github/est271/Prime_CI?branch=master)

 # Prime_CI
-This repo will be used to test the integration with Travis CI.
+This repo will be used to test the integration with Travis CI & Coveralls.io

 also the python script is used to print out prime numbers